 Just under two years later, the Kahnawake Gaming Commission (KGC) was formed by the Mohawk Indian tribe (Montreal region), in effect becoming the second offshore jurisdiction to issue business licenses to online casino operators.
 But what gave Kahnawake an initial leg up over Antigua and Barbuda was more regulatory protocols.
 Going just beyond operator licensing, the KGC was instrumental in mandating industry best practices such as ongoing payout percentage audits and software RNG certification.

-In these early days of online gambling, the US market became a primary target for many online casino operators.
+In these early days of online gambling, the US market became a primary target for many Internet casino operators.
 Within a year of the Kahnawake Gaming Commission being formed, several hundred new online casinos had gone live, with over 200 in operation by 1997.
 By 1998, gross gaming revenue exceeded $825 Million, with the US accounting for the bulk of the proceedings.
 The introduction of online poker soon pushed the industry over the one million mark - all in just less than five years since the first casino went on line.
 During this time, the US was largely viewed as a "grey" market, which in many ways still exists to this day.
 The current Federal stance under a US DOJ ruling is that online betting prohibitions are limited to sports wagers, thus creating a legal grey area for online casino gambling in individual states - some of which explicitly prohibit while others openly regulate various forms of wagering.

-Not only was the US government slow to respond to passing regulations for online gambling revenue, US lawmakers went the other direction altogether by seeking to pass a prohibitory bill known as the Internet Gambling Prohibition Act (IGPA).
+Not only was the US government slow to respond to passing regulations for Internet gambling revenue, US lawmakers went the other direction altogether by seeking to pass a prohibitory bill known as the Internet Gambling Prohibition Act (IGPA).
 The bill, however, lacked specifics in protecting consumer rights, and consequently did not make it through the Senate.
 Un-phased by actions to essentially place a ban on US online gambling, the vast majority of operators continued accepting bets from US players, all the while developing new technologies that enabled multi-player applications at casino games.
 But a small handful of US lawmakers with ties to land-based gambling lobbyists were not finished with plans to ban online gambling in US markets.
 Soon after the initial failed attempts to pass the IGPA, lawmakers introduced the notorious Unlawful Internet Gambling Enforcement Act or UIGEA.

 Dawning of the UIGEA